By ROSHAN THIRAN

 When Maradona proudly lifted the World Cup for Argentina in 1986, I watched and was inspired to play football.
 Unfortunately, at that point in time, I was a wretched football player – I couldn’t pass the ball, let alone make my class team.
 But I aspired to represent my school one day.
 My friends laughed at my goal as I wore thick spectacles and was a total geek.
 But I spent the holidays practising day and night.
 Within a year, I ended up playing for my class and later getting into a special training by the legendary Mokhtar Dahari.

-Mokhtar was brought into my alma mater, Methodist Boys’ School Kuala Lumpur (MBSKL), to conduct a seven-week training programme.
+Mokhtar was brought into my alma mater, Methodist Boys’ School Kuala Lumpur, to conduct a seven-week training programme.
 At every session, I always felt Mokhtar picked on me.
-Being the least “gifted” there, he subjected me to running more laps, doing push-ups and punishment than anyone else.
-Worse still, I was always the unused substitute during games.
+Being the least “gifted” there, he subjected me to running more laps, doing more push-ups and punished me more than anyone else.
+Rubbing salt to the wound, I was always the unused substitute during games.

 The poll concluded that holding a position of responsibility at school was the most important indicator of a good future leader – and that academic qualification was overrated.

 A study by the Journal of Research on Adolescence found that youths who participated in service and community activities perceive themselves as better leaders.

 Leadership lessons learnt during childhood helped sow the first seeds of leadership ambition.
 Parents and teachers provide the earliest influence on children.
 By modelling leadership in their own lives, parents profoundly affect the leaders their children become.
 But training children to be leaders takes time and commitment from the community.
 And sometimes with a million things on everyone’s plate, leadership development is an agenda lost in the “busy-ness” of life.